prody/ProDy-website/tutorials/insty_tutorial/ensemblePDB.rst

    @> Model: 2
    @> Lack of cysteines in the structure.
    @> Number of detected disulfide bonds: 0.
+   ..
+   ..

-Select particular frames and change default parameters of the interactions
+Select particular frames or change the default parameters of the interactions
 -------------------------------------------------------------------------------

 The default parameters which are assigned to the interaction types could be